AustinBenoit/Ray_Tracer/README.md

 # Ray Tracer
-A ray tracer written in C++
+A ray tracer written in C++.

-Currently only produces a blue circle.
+Currently only renders an orthographic image but I am working on a perspective based render

+## Sample Image

 ## Goals
 - Impliments a simple UI interface to watch the render and a custom Ray Tracer.